 1. Check out Phu Quoc’s Beaches

 Long Beach (also called Truong Beach or Bãi Trướng) is the most popular beach on the west side of Phu Quoc island.
 True to its name, the beach is incredibly long with over 12 miles of golden sand.
-Long beach is broken into two sections – North Long Beach and South Long Beach.
+There are two sections at Long beach – North Long Beach and South Long Beach.

 North Long Beach stretches for ~3 miles from the Trang An Phu Quoc Beach Resort on its northern end to the Song Tranh Canal at its southern end.
-This part of long beach sits closer to the town of Duong Dong (Dương Đông) which is the main town on the island of Phu Quoc.
+This part of the long beach sits closer to the town of Duong Dong (Dương Đông).
+It is the main town on the island of Phu Quoc.
 It’s also more built up with a variety of bars, restaurants, and hotels lining North Long Beach.

-South Long Beach is about 9 miles in length and is home to newly developed upscale resorts.
+South Long Beach is about nine miles in length and is home to newly developed upscale resorts.
 It is separated from the north end by the Sông Tranh estuary.
-Most of the beaches are owned by the luxury resorts here but you can still find pockets of public beach access.
+Luxury resorts owned most of the beaches here but you can still find pockets of public beach access.

-Just around the corner from Bai Ong Lang Beach is Mango Bay which is technically a private beach and only accessible through Mango Bay Resort.
+Just around the corner from Bai Ong Lang Beach is Mango Bay.
+It is technically a private beach and only accessible through Mango Bay Resort.
 We walked along the beach with no trouble and it appeared that many of the beachgoers were not actual hotel guests.

-There are fewer nice beaches on the Northern half of Phu Quoc.
+There are fewer nice beaches in the Northern half of Phu Quoc.
 The coastline is rockier with small sandy bay’s tucked here and there.
-These small beaches are more remote and you’ll likely have them to yourself but they are not as nice or well maintained as the beaches in the south.
-The exception is Bai Dai Beach in front of the Vinpearl Resort which, unfortunately, is next to impossible to visit unless you are staying at the resort.
+These small beaches are more remote and you’ll likely have them to yourself.
+However, they are not as nice or well maintained as the beaches in the south.
+The exception is Bai Dai Beach in front of the Vinpearl Resort.
+Unfortunately, is next to impossible to visit unless you are staying at the resort.

 2. Cruise Around Phu Quoc on a Motorbike

-Most of the roads around Phu Quoc are well maintained, in fact, there is a brand new road on the northeastern side of the island that is rarely trafficked.
-The only rough road that we encountered was on the far northern end of the island which we took to visit the Ganh Dau Trail (“Forest Walk” on Google Maps) and Starfish Beach.
+Most of the roads around Phu Quoc are well maintained.
+In fact, there is a brand new road on the northeastern side of the island that is rarely trafficked.
+The only rough road that we encountered was on the far northern end of the island.
+We took it to visit the Ganh Dau Trail (“Forest Walk” on Google Maps) and Starfish Beach.

-You can rent a motorbike on Phu Quoc for around 150,000 VND/day (~$6.50 USD) and it’s just about $2 USD to fill up the tank with gas.
-Vietnam has some pretty strict helmet laws that you’ll need to abide by and there is one police speed trap right outside of the town of Phu Quoc.
-If you get caught going more than 40 kilometers per hour you’ll have to pay a small fine to the police on the spot.
+You can rent a motorbike on Phu Quoc for around 150,000 VND/day (~$6.50 USD).
+It’s just about $2 USD to fill up the tank with gas.
+Vietnam has some pretty strict helmet laws that you’ll need to abide by.
+Plus, there is one police speed trap right outside of the town of Phu Quoc.
+If you get caught going more than 40 kilometers per hour, you’ll have to pay a small fine to the police on the spot.

 Renting a motorbike will allow you to explore the island and visit various beautiful beaches without having to worry about hiring a driver.
-Most hotels in Phu Quoc have bikes available to rent or there are plenty of small rental shops on every corner.
+Most hotels in Phu Quoc have bikes available to rent.
+There are also plenty of small rental shops on every corner.

 3. Visit Phu Quoc Prison

 The prison was declared a national historical site in 1995 and opened to the public to visit.
-For a small entrance fee you can see exhibitions that depict the various types of torture that were endured here including electrocution, crucifixion, and food deprivation.
+For a small entrance fee, you can see exhibitions that depict the various types of torture individuals endured here.
+Some included electrocution, crucifixion, and food deprivation.

-If you are interested in Vietnam War history and intrigued by torture methods, this museum is one of the most interesting things to do on Phu Quoc island!
+If you want to learn aboutin Vietnam War history and intrigued by torture methods, this museum is one of the most interesting things to do on Phu Quoc island!

 4. Eat Dinner at the Phu Quoc Night Market

-The Phu Quoc Night Market is a bustling open-air street market in Duong Dong that runs in the evenings from 5:00pm until midnight.
+The Phu Quoc Night Market is a bustling open-air street market in Duong Dong.
+It runs in the evenings from 5 pm until midnight.
 Here you’ll find more than 100 different stalls selling seafood, ice cream, banana pancakes, drinks, and traditional souvenirs.
 After a long day of lounging at the beach, the best thing to do in Phu Quoc in the evenings is to explore the night market.